Tag Archives: Miraflores

 Antigua Miraflores Antigua Miraflores

 The Hotel, Antigua Mirafores, has a kind of old colonial hacienda look to it, perhaps more accurately I might say, estancia, as it was probably not big enough to be considered a hacienda.
 Old it is, but it is in good shape and looks like it’s had a recent facelift.
 At the check-in desk I experience some more of the familiar communications problems that comes with trying to converse in Spanglish.
 The receptionist, who had ‘Anglicised’ herself to Tanya, seems to be saying that I am entitled to a complimentary aperitif upon arrival.
 After waiting for a short period, during which no such free drink materialises, I return to the front desk and query this.
 The woman at the desk (Tanya has disappeared out the back somewhere), explains to me that the complementary item refers to the fact that I have been given a larger room (larger than what I couldn’t be sure?).
-Not certain how one confuses an aperitif with room space?
+Not certain how one confuses an aperitif with a room upgrade?

 Potent Pisco Potent Pisco